Los Angeles Fire - Helping Animals

 I've put this page together VERY quickly - I hope this helps - please help animals if you can, be it donating, fostering, adopting, spreading the word... anything to lend a paw.
 These people and animals need us...
 I will keep adding to this as more information comes to light.

 Best Friends - their emergency response team is on the ground in Los Angeles, offering help and support to other local animal welfare organizations while also working to ensure the safety of their own pets and staff in their Pet Adoption Center.
+And if you need temporary housing for your pets or are interested in fostering, they've launched a Facebook group to connect families so that pets can stay in homes rather than taking up space in overcrowded shelters.
 Visit their website here and their Facebook page here

-The Pasadena Humane Society are helping Eaton Fire evacuees and their animals - they have updates here.
-They say many animals are coming in with burns and they need pain medications, wound care, fluid, and oxygen.
+The Pasadena Humane Society have Eaton Fire Emergency Information here so that you can see wht help is needed (scroll down a bit for that when you click through) and how they are helping - please see their latest update hereThis page has info on sheltering and supplies, emergency vet care, reunification efforts, and pet friendly hotels.
+They also has a PDF with essential info you can download.
 They are working across state with shelters who have offered to take in the animals they were already caring for, so that they can focus on the animals affected by the fires.
-They have a Pet Food Pantry with food, litter and other items; they need people to foster and volunteer and donate - you can contact them and get updates through their Facebook page.
+They need people to foster and volunteer and donate - you can contact them and get updates through their Facebook page.

 The Pasadena Humane Society says many wild animals are coming to them needing help, and they are being treated at their Sandra J. Goodspeed Wildlife Center.
 Many need oxygen and fluid.
 The Society says donations going to them will help all animals, including wildlife, affected by the fires.
 Please check their Facebook page for what to do if you find an injured wild animal (as these details may change fast).